How do Britain’s train ticket prices compare with Europe?

 The clear winner for both low fares and Europe’s best high-speed network is Spain.
 Booking well ahead, the 293-mile journey from Seville to Madrid costs as little as £6.
 Four rail firms compete on the route, which also keeps maximum fares for immediate departure lower.
 In addition, commuter lines in Madrid, Barcelona and beyond are heavily subsidised.

-In terms of transport geography – with pronounced north-south flows – and population, Italy is the closest comparator to Britain.
-On the Newcastle-London run, state-run LNER competes with low-cost operator Lumo, with keen fares for booking well ahead.
+In terms of transport geography – with pronounced north-south flows – and population, Italy is the closest comparison to Britain.
+On the Newcastle-London run, state-run LNER competes with low-cost operator Lumo, with keen fares for booking well in advance.

 Germany and France are broadly comparable, but Germany has the most unusual offer for people who are content with slower journeys: the chance to travel for under €2 (£1.75) per day across the nation with the Deutschlandticket.
 The pass costs €58 (£51) for a full calendar month, which also includes all local public transport.

-France is looking better value than previously for intercity links thanks to competition on the route from Paris southeast to Lyon and beyond.
-But on routes where SNCF is the only provider, fares tend to be more expensive than those in the UK.
+France is looking better value than it had previously for intercity links, thanks to competition on the route from Paris southeast to Lyon and beyond.
+But on routes where the state-owned operator, SNCF, is the only provider, fares tend to be more expensive than those in the UK.

 The converse argument is that the best way to encourage passengers out of their cars is to offer attractive fares and services, as has happened in Spain.